-During the first quarter of 2024, one additional audit was approved by the Ministry of Environment, and two more are still pending for approval and are being reviewed by the Ministry of Environment and are expected to be processed and approved within 2024.
-At present, all Petrolia's obligations with respect to environmental audits is up to date and, as mentioned, awaiting the approval of the authorities.
+During the second quarter of 2024, two additional audits were approved by the Ministry of Environment, and one more is pending approval and is being reviewed by the Ministry of Environment.
+It is expected to be processed and approved within 2024.
+At present, all Petrolia's obligations with respect to environmental audits are up to date and, as mentioned, awaiting the approval by the authorities.